fAtsteD/reporting/README.md

     -   suburl-init - related suburl to the some of part
     -   suburl-get-report - related suburl to the some of part
     -   suburl-add-task - related suburl to the some of part
+    -   kinds - dictionary for transformation kinds inside to the reporting, all inside kind's keys can view in command line
+    -   projects - dictionary for transformation projects inside to the reporting, all inside project's keys can view in command line
 -   default-type - default type, setted if task does not have
 -   default-project - default project, setted if task does not have